sagarbagwe/Groww/README.md

 This repository contains the implementation of the payment process for an e-commerce website/application.
 The payment process involves navigating through the checkout and payment pages, selecting payment options, handling successful and failed payments, and providing a seamless user experience.

+# Update commit on 27/12/2023

+## Promo Code Feature

+### Applying a Promo Code

+Describe how users can apply a promo code to get discounts on their orders.

+1. Navigate to the checkout page.
+2. Find the "Apply Promo Code" section.
+3. Enter a valid promo code in the input field.
+4. Click the "Apply" button.

+### Available Promo Codes

+List the available promo codes and their corresponding discounts.

+- Promo Code 1: 20% off (Code: GROWW)
+- Promo Code 2: 30% off (Code: GROWWWITHGROWW)
+- Promo Code 3: 40% off (Code: SDE_INTERN)

 ## Instructions

 Follow the steps below to understand and test the payment process: